 - Co-op members will need to income qualify.
 The income cap for Ingram Court is $34,400/year.
 Members will also need to be able to show they have sufficient income to cover the rent, food, and utility costs associated with living in the co-op.
 Also, know that City regulations can make it very challenging for students to income qualify, but there are some exceptions for non-traditional students (over the age of 24, or with dependent children, or with a documented disability are some examples).

 - This year the City has also instituted an asset qualification process limiting residents of affordable housing to having no more than $55,000 in liquid assets.

-- The house is 4600sf, and will have 12 bedrooms, 6 bathrooms, and one big kitchen.
+- The house is 4600sf, and has 12 bedrooms, 5 bathrooms, and one big kitchen.

-- The co-op will have autonomy in and responsibility for all the day-to-day operations and minor maintenance of the co-op.
+- The co-op has autonomy in and responsibility for all the day-to-day operations and minor maintenance of the co-op.
 This includes things like fixing leaky plumbing, shoveling snow off the sidewalk, painting murals in the house, growing a garden, etc. The co-op will have an annual minor maintenance budget of several thousand dollars to work with.

 - The BHC is dedicated to upholding fair housing.
 Families with children are welcome and encouraged to apply, as are people of any racial or religious background, and any gender identity or sexual orientation.

 - No more than 12 people may live in the Ingram co-op under the current co-op license.
 Because there are 12 bedrooms, this functionally means that room sharing will not be allowed — unless the people sharing one room are also willing to pay for another room.
 The BHC may consider applying for additional occupancy after the co-op has been in operation for a year or two.